WORDS OF LIFE FOR HURTING HEARTS

 Melinda Means is a woman who was radically changed when the God she thought she knew since childhood opened her eyes to the overwhelming depth of His love for her.
 She loves speaking, writing, and pointing women to the Father so they can experience for themselves the healing power of His incredible, captivating love.

 She is the co-author of Unraveled Roots: Exposing the Hidden Causes of Damaging Behaviors (2020), Mothering From Scratch (Bethany House, 2015), and author of Rewired Heart: Finding the Freedom of a Whole New You and Invisible Wounds: Hope While You’re Hurting (2016).
-She is a Certified Professional Life Coach and is currently pursuing her Master’s Degree in Clinical Christian Counseling.
+She is a National Christian Counseling Association (NCCA) Certified Temperament Counselor, a Certified Professional Life Coach and is currently pursuing her Master’s Degree in Clinical Christian Counseling.

 She is on staff at her church in southwest Florida and is wife to Mike and mom to two very entertaining young adults.